Medication search criteria

 dm+d name versus displayed name

-It is possible for historic/legacy medications to be displayed with a name corresponding to the name in the original system’s drug dictionary rather than the dm+d name.
-This name SHOULD be preserved via
+It is possible for historic/legacy medications/medical devices to be displayed with a name corresponding to the name in the original system’s drug dictionary rather than the dm+d name.
+This name MUST be preserved via

 CodeableConcept.text when representing the medication via resources.

-CodeableConcept.text is redundant when the displayed medication name on the original system and the dm+d name is identical, and, in these cases,
+CodeableConcept.text is redundant when the displayed medication/medical device name on the original system and the dm+d name is identical, and, in these cases,

 The resources required to describe diarised review activities and reminders for medication reviews are out of scope for this guidance.